-Most longevity conferences today are technology shocases.
-What is missing is a serious collective discussion around a larger question: beyond science, what must change to make death optional for everyone?
+Most longevity conferences today are technology showcases.
+What is missing is a serious discussion around a larger question: beyond science, what must change to make death optional for everyone?
 In 2026, it is time to create such a conference.

 Format